 So be as up front as possible, even if the wage on offer may prove to be a point of contention.

 There’s a common misconception that by keeping location as broad as possible, your ad will show up in more listings.

-However, because the majority of jobseekers search or roles by postcode or an exact area – location accuracy may actually be the best way to get noticed.
+However, because the majority of jobseekers search for roles by postcode or an exact area – location accuracy may actually be the best way to get noticed.

-In fact, adverts that use a postcode receive 10% more applications than those without.
+In fact, adverts that use a postcode receive up to 10x more applications than those without.

 And although this can be tricky for some roles (Area Manager positions for example), keeping to one or two anchor locations (e.g. Birmingham for the West Midlands) will definitely help to boost overall application numbers.

 Any other locations for travel can be discussed in the main job description.

 Job searching can be a long and laborious task, with multiple job descriptions often being read in quick succession.

 Unfortunately, this means that no matter how interesting your role may be, even the keenest candidate doesn’t want to spend their entire afternoon going through it.